If you're not sure whether to use the SOCKS proxy check out our HTTP vs SOCKS article.

 All outbound traffic to 100.30.68.* would be routed via your Static IPs.
 Multiple masks can be provided by comma separating the mask values:

-The SOCKS wrapper is not straight forward to set up or debug so if you have any issues just get in contact with us and we'll help you out.
+The SOCKS wrapper is not straight forward to set up or debug so if you have any issues just get in contact with us at Support and we'll help you out.